KJeff01/Cobra/README.md

 chat commands include:
-need power/truck/tank/cyborg/vtol, attackX (X being a player number).
-Unstable commands included are friend(forced ally) and help me!/help me!! for calling for Cobra units to go to your hq (for compatibility with Nexus AI).
+need power/truck/tank/cyborg/vtol, attackX (X being a player number). oilX to specifically attack nearby enemy oil. help me!/help me!! for calling for Cobra units to go to your hq (for compatibility with Nexus AI).
 It does respond mostly through beacon calls dropped with alt+h.

 warzone2100 links: